sulu/sulu-docs/bundles/markup/link.rst

 sulu-link
 =========

-The link tag provides the possibility to link to other pages by uuid.
-This uuid will be validated at response time and replaced by a proper anchor tag.
+The sulu-link tag allows to link to pages and other entities in the application by their id.
+This id of the tag will be validated and replaced by a proper anchor tag when a response is generated.

+The tag supports 2 different providers: `page` (default) and `media`.
+Additional provides can be implemented by registering a service with the `sulu.link.provider` tag.

 Example
 -------